hoodiecrow/ConsTcl/README.md

 __reg__

 `` reg `` registers selected built-in procedures in the definitions register.
 That way I don't need to manually keep track of and list procedures.
-The definitions register's contents will eventually get dumped into the standard library[#](https://github.com/hoodiecrow/ConsTcl#environment-startup).
+The definitions register's contents will eventually get dumped into the standard libraryR{environment-startup}.

 You can call `` reg `` with two values: _key_ and _val_. _Key_ is the string that will eventually become the lookup symbol in the standard library, and _val_ is the name of the Tcl command that will carry out the procedure.
 If you don't give a value for _val_, `` reg `` creates a value by prepending the `` ::constcl:: `` namespace to the _key_ value, which is sufficient 99% of the time.